 Mary’s Meals aims to ‘provide one daily meal in a place of learning to attract chronically poor children into a classroom where they receive an education that can, in the future, be their ladder out of poverty.’

 Bowling and Golf

-Through our association with Golden Charter we support local bowling and golf clubs who carry out various tournaments sponsored by us throughout the year.
+Through our association with Golden Charter we support local bowling and golf clubs in Fife who carry out various tournaments sponsored by us throughout the year.